ohofmann/bcbio_pub/bcbio_pub.md

 Three major components of bcbio-nextgen differentiate it from both existing tools like HugeSeq [@lam_detecting_2012] and customized in-house scripts:

 * Quantifiable: It validates variant calls against known reference materials developed by the Genome in a Bottle consortium [@zook_integrating_2013].
 Automating scoring and assessment of calls allows identification of improvements or regressions in variant identification as calling pipelines evolve.
 Incorporation of multiple variant calling approaches from Broad’s GATK best practices [@van_der_auwera_fastq_2002] and the Marth lab’s FreeBayes caller [@garrison_haplotype-based_2012] enables informed comparisons between algorithms.
 * Scalable: bcbio-nextgen handles large population studies with hundreds of whole genome samples by parallelizing on a wide variety of schedulers (LSF, SGE, Torque, SLURM) and multicore machines.
 Runs local, AWS.
 Benchmarking support to optimize workflows.
+Stress WGS support, validation above WGS centric
 * Community developed: Due to the focus on solving the problems of setting up and maintaining a complex analysis pipeline, multiple sequencing centers and research laboratories use bcbio-nextgen {SUCH AS AND REFER TO A TABLE OF THE SITES AT WHICH IT IS EMPLOYED TOGETEHR WITH THE ARCHITECTURES}.
 We actively encourage contributors to the code base and make it easy to get started with a fully automated installer and updater that prepares all third party software and reference genomes.

 ## Methods